Best Of17 min read

 Copper

-Copper is built specifically for Google Workspace users — it's the only CRM on this list that's officially recommended by Google, which isn't nothing.
+Copper is built specifically for Google Workspace users — it's the only CRM on this list that's officially recommended by Google.
 Everything syncs automatically with Gmail, Google Calendar, and Google Drive.
-You don't add contacts manually; Copper pulls them from your emails and builds profiles automatically.
-For freelancers who are all-in on the Google ecosystem, the time savings add up fast — we're talking probably 20-30 minutes a day you'd otherwise spend on manual data entry.
+You don't manually add contacts; Copper pulls them from your emails and builds profiles on its own.
+For freelancers all-in on Google, the time savings are real — we're talking probably 20-30 minutes a day you'd otherwise spend on manual data entry.

 The $9/month Starter plan (billed annually) makes it one of the more affordable paid options, though that tier is fairly limited.
 The $23/month Basic plan is where most freelancers will actually want to land — it adds bulk email, custom activity types, and reporting that make the whole thing feel complete.